You may now ask; how can Koios be better than current approaches to solving problems

 and find collaborators with complementary knowledge.

 - Get tools to help you manage a team.
-(Role, groups and permissions management as
+(Role, group and permission management as well

 - Object oriented data model to enable links between topics and corpus of relevant